carstenSpraener/cgV19/doc/GroovyAsTemplateLanguage.md

 to this _JavaCodeBlock_ and give the groovy code block the script that it should run.

-The script hat to return a string.
+The script has to return a string.
 The _JavaCodeBlock_ will add this string from the _GroovyCodeBlockImpl_ to the output.

 Here is a concrete example: